kelomo2502/Hosting-a-Dynamic-Web-App-on-AWS-with-Terraform-Module-Docker-Amazon-ECR-and-ECS/README.md

 ### Deployment

+**Tasks:**

 - Build the Docker image of your web app.
 - Push the Docker image to the Amazon ECR repository created by Terraform.
+- Run `terraform init` and `terraform apply` to deploy the ECS cluster and the web app.
+- Access the web app through the public IP or DNS of the ECS service.
+-

 ## Authors